genouest/docker-galaxy-rstudio-askor/README.md

 Specific R packages are pre-installed.

-This image is primarily intented to be used as Galaxy Interactive Tool.
+This image can be used as a Galaxy Interactive Tool.

-## Installing it on a Galaxy instance
+## Installing it as a Galaxy Interactive Tool on a Galaxy instance

 First make sure your Galaxy instance is [configured to support Interactive Tools](https://training.galaxyproject.org/training-material/topics/admin/tutorials/interactive-tools/tutorial.html).